jkendall327/dotnet-explanations/coredocs/delegates.md

         var myDelegate = new ExampleDelegate(AddThenSquare);
     }
 }
 ```

-This class has a method, `AddThenSquare`, a delegate, and another method which uses them both.
+This class has a method, a delegate, and another method which uses them both.

-The line `delegate int ExampleDelegate(int x, int y);` defines a *kind* of delegate.
+`delegate int ExampleDelegate(int x, int y);` defines a *kind* of delegate.

-The line `var myDelegate = new ExampleDelegate(AddThenSquare);` creates an *instance* of the delegate we defined.
+`var myDelegate = new ExampleDelegate(AddThenSquare);` creates an *instance* of the delegate we defined.

 (Advanced note: we could actually define our delegate outside of `MyExampleClass`.
 This is because behind the scenes, all delegates are actually classes.)